gitgik/regex/README.md

     >>> test(<function-name>, "<text/string-input>")
 ```

-####PS
+#### PS

-Ensure you read the docstrings and comments to understand how the code works.
+Please read the docstrings and comments to understand how the code works.